Toeplitz Momentary Symbols: definition, results, and limitations in the spectral analysis of Structured Matrices: Introduction

 We now describe matrices $C_n(f)$ belonging to the \textbf{circulant algebra}.
 Let the Fourier coefficients of a given {function ${f}\in L^1([-\pi,\pi])$ be defined as in \eqref{eq:introduction:background:fourier}.} The ${n}$th circulant matrix generated by ${f}$ is the matrix of dimension $n$ given by

 {\begin{definition} Let the Fourier coefficients of a given function ${f}\in L^1([-\pi,\pi])$ be defined as in formula (\ref{eq:introduction:background:fourier}).
-Then, we can define the ${n}$th circulant matrix $C_{n}(f)$ associated with $f$, which is the square matrix of order $n$ given by: where $Z_{n}$ is the $n \times n$ matrix defined by
+Then, we can define the ${n}$th circulant matrix $C_{n}(f)$ associated with $f$, which is the square matrix of order $n$ given by: \begin{linenomath*} \end{linenomath*} where $Z_{n}$ is the $n \times n$ matrix defined by \begin{linenomath*}